-Historically our top five markets when combined represented 39%, 39%, and 41% of our net operating revenue for the years ended December 31, 2020, 2019 and 2018, respectively.
+Historically our top five markets when combined represented 39%, 40%, and 39% of our net operating revenue for the years ended December 31, 2021, 2020 and 2019, respectively.
 Accordingly, we may have greater exposure to adverse events or conditions that affect the economy in any of these markets, which could have a material adverse effect on our revenue, results of operations and financial condition.

-Local and National Economic Conditions May Affect our Advertising Revenue
+Local, National and Global Economic Conditions May Affect our Advertising Revenue

 Our financial results are dependent primarily on our ability to generate advertising revenue through rates charged to advertisers.
 The advertising rates a station is able to charge are affected by many factors, including the general strength of the local and national economies.
 Generally, advertising declines during periods of economic recession or downturns in the economy.
-Our revenue has been and is likely to be adversely affected during such periods, whether they occur on a national level or in the geographic markets in which we operate.
+Our revenue has been and is likely to be adversely affected during such periods, whether they occur on a global leve, national level or in the geographic markets in which we operate.
 During such periods we may also be required to reduce our advertising rates in order to attract available advertisers.
 Such a decline in advertising rates could also have a material adverse effect on our revenue, results of operations and financial condition.